jasonhwardell/Phantom-Funeral/content/games/adventures/if/_index.md

 <iframe frameborder="0" src="https://itch.io/embed/1226505?linkback=true" width="552" height="167"><a href="https://jasonwardell.itch.io/immortal-festival">Immortal Festival by jason wardell</a></iframe>

 ## Introduction
 _"No way you believe in that.
-Youre, like, a full-grown adult and those are kids' stories._ OLD _kids' stories.
+You're, like, a full-grown adult and those are kids' stories._ OLD _kids' stories.
 Every thousand years, for one day the gods walk among the mortals, and so on and so forth.
 It's ridiculous, and you're going to feel ridiculous when—"_

 There's a faint, pleasant scent on the breeze and the word _ambrosia_ on your tongue.
 You inhale sharply and the world seems cleaner, brighter.
 It's early morning in Mirna, and the sun rising over the water carries with it a new luster and a deep calm.
 From your hilltop vantage, you can see the crowd approaching the shore as it recedes and divides as if cut with a butter knife, making way for the goddess of the waters to stride ashore and into the arms of her people.